fdioDocs/vpp-docs/docs/reference/vppvagrant/settingENV.rst

 In the :ref:`vppVagrantfile`, you can see these same ENV variables used (discussed on the next page).

 Adding your own ENV variables is easy.
-For example, if you wanted to setup proxies for your VM, you would add to this file the **export** commands found in the :ref:`building VPP commands section <buildingcommands>`.
+For example, if you wanted to setup proxies for your VM, you would add to this file the **export** commands found in the :ref:`building VPP commands section <building>`.
 Note that this only works if the ENV variable is defined in the :ref:`vppVagrantfile`.

 Once you're finished with *env.sh* script, and you are in the directory containing *env.sh*, run the script to set the ENV variables with: